Baltimore's Port Is Rebuilding Its Bridge. It Cannot Rebuild Its Workforce.

 Maryland is a high-income, federally anchored state where executive hiring is shaped by life sciences and biopharma, defense and cybersecurity contracting, academic medicine, and port-led logistics.
+Searches in Maryland are managed from KiTalent's New York hub, with support from our other hubs when the candidate pool crosses markets.
 The market is defined by the Baltimore–Columbia–Towson economy, the I‑270 BioHealth corridor, and the Fort Meade security ecosystem.
-Leaders hired here often need regulated-domain credibility, clearance-aware delivery experience, or large-system operating discipline.

 Standard recruitment fails in Maryland because many mandates are not “general management” searches.
 They are credentialed, regulated, and network-driven, with candidate supply compressed into a few corridors.